sumup-oss/intl-js/.changeset/shaky-spiders-love.md

 '@sumup-oss/intl': patch
 ---

-Widened the allowed version range for the `temporal-polyfill` peer dependency which recently added support the March 2025 version of the Temporal spec.
+Widened the allowed version range for the `temporal-polyfill` peer dependency which recently added support for the March 2025 version of the Temporal spec.